Interactivated/vsf-performance-checklist/README.md

     "db": 0
   },
 ```
-- Varnish cache over SSR output in Redis
+- Setup the Varnish cache over SSR output in Redis
 [Varnish module](https://github.com/new-fantastic/vsf-cache-varnish)

 This is options allowes only clear any entities by cache tags in Varnish.
-And includes predefined for VSF [ACL config](https://github.com/new-fantastic/vsf-cache-varnish/blob/master/docker/varnish/config.vcl)
+And includes predefined for VSF [VCL config](https://github.com/new-fantastic/vsf-cache-varnish/blob/master/docker/varnish/config.vcl)

 ```json
 "varnish": {